ranjithkumar-schnell/hello-world/README.md

 - After getting familiar with git using above tech, will move on to code from Nuvoton using Keil.

 ### Features Used
-- As of now no New feature available will add things as project progresses.
+- As of now no New feature available, will add things as project progresses.

 ### Screen Shot
 - At present this Feild is empty